MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/service-management-automation.md

 ## Overview
 Service Management Automation is an IT process automation solution for Windows Azure Pack for Windows Server.
-It enables yo u to automate the creation, monitoring, and deployment of resources in your Windows Azure Pack environment.
+It enables you to automate the creation, monitoring, and deployment of resources in your Windows Azure Pack environment.

 ## Comparison to Other Automation Tools
 The following table compares Orchestrator to the other Microsoft automation tools, Service Management Automation and Microsoft Azure Automation.